 During a conversation I had with a friend last week, she expressed to me that she was doubting several things regarding spirituality and Christianity, as a religion, and what value it had to her personally.
-She no longer wants anything to do with the Church, as her congregants are full of gossiping, rumor-spreading, self-centered people who instead of giving grace and being a safe space for those who need it, spend most of their time bringing down communities of others they consider sinful and morally corrupt instead of noticing and rectifying their own transgressions against the Savior.
+She told me that she no longer wanted anything to do with the Church, as her congregants are full of gossiping, rumor-spreading, self-centered people who instead of giving grace and being a safe space for those who need it, spend most of their time bringing down communities of others they consider sinful and morally corrupt instead of noticing and rectifying their own transgressions against the Savior.
 I patiently sat with her, listening and praying all the while.
 I know where she is.
 I denounced God and turned my back on Him for similar and different reasons, and I never expected to come back, but God is merciful.
 Nonetheless, I digress.

 I’m paraphrasing but this is essentially what she told me: “Jesus loves me.
 That’s all I need.
 Screw the church and all the religious people in it.
 Nobody wants to talk about the crusades and the Inquisition, all of which happened in the name of God.
 No, all they want to do is bash the LGBT community and control women’s sexuality and victim blame sexual abuse victims.”
 That is a mouthful, certainly a lot to take in.
 For the sake of this blog post, I’m only going to focus on the bolded portion of text.